kokoko3k/koko-aio-slang/docs.md

         The amount of specular reflection
     Reflections roughness
-        The amount of material roughness in reflection area Image zoom:
+        The amount of material roughness in reflection area
-        Allows to shrink or expand the game content to fit the monitor frame.
-    Frame zoom:
-          Allows to shrink or expand the monitor frame to fit the game content.

 **Backgound image:**
     Draws an image on screen picked from the "textures" shader subdirectory,